BurntSushi/blog/content/post/rust-error-handling.md

   Using them exclusively can be a bit tiring at times, but I've personally found a healthy mix of the `?` operator and combinators to be quite appealing. `and_then`, `map` and `unwrap_or` are my favorites.

-Looking towards the future, it is possible that the above advice will become outdated as the [`failure`](https://docs.rs/failure) crate gains prominence.
-See the [`failure` guide](https://boats.gitlab.io/failure/) for more details.